 Our actual results or performance could differ materially from those expressed in, or implied by, any forward-looking statements relating to those matters.
 Accordingly, no assurances can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do, what impact they will have on our results of operations, cash flows or financial condition.
-Additionally, some of the risks and uncertainties identified above may be amplified by the COVID-19 pandemic.
 It is not possible to predict or identify all such risks.
 There may be additional risks that we consider immaterial or which are unknown.
 Except as required by law, we are under no obligation, and expressly disclaim any obligation, to update, alter or otherwise revise any forward-looking statement, whether written or oral, that may be made from time to time, whether as a result of new information, future events or otherwise.